International Law at Cornell

 Your study of international law may take you beyond Ithaca.
 Indeed, more than 20 percent of each J.D. class spends a semester or longer abroad.

 There are many ways to incorporate an international experience into your Cornell Law education.

-You can apply to spend your fourth, fifth, or sixth semester of law school abroad.
-You may apply to study abroad at one of the more than 25 partner schools with which Cornell currently has study abroad agreements, or you can design an individual "term away" at a foreign law faculty with which Cornell is not partnered.
-Note that semester abroad programs operated by U.S. law schools will not be approved.
+If you decide to study abroad, you may apply at one of the more than 27 partner schools with which Cornell currently has study abroad agreements, or you can design an individual "term away" at a foreign law faculty with which Cornell is not partnered.
+Applications for semesters abroad are due January 31 at Noon.

 Semester abroad opportunities are for Cornell students only.
 We are not able to accept students from other law schools.

 The Cornell-Paris I Summer Institute is a four-week academic program in international and comparative law.
 The Institute is cosponsored by Cornell Law School and the Sorbonne Law School at the Université Paris I Panthéon-Sorbonne.

 Every year, the Institute welcomes a select group of law students from around the world to study law in the heart of Paris.
 Students take advantage of our strong international faculty, expansive English-language curriculum, and unique cultural and professional offerings.

 Cornell Law students have the ability to participating in internships, fellowships, and clerkships abroad.